-To connect diverse types of sensor packages to this sensor hub, you must follow the combinations shown in the section titled Mixing Diverse Sensor Types (on page 48).
+To connect diverse types of sensor packages to this sensor hub, you must follow the combinations shown in the section titled Mixing Diverse Sensor Types (on page 49).

-To connect DPX3 sensor packages via the DPX3-ENVHUB4 hub:
+► To connect DPX3 sensor packages via the DPX3-ENVHUB4 hub:

-- 1. Connect the DPX3-ENVHUB4 sensor hub to the PX using an RJ-12 to RJ-45 adapter cable. - a.
-Plug the RJ-45 connector of this cable into the IN port (Port 1) of the hub. - b.
-Plug the RJ-12 connector of this cable into the RJ-12 SENSOR port of the PX.

-- 2. Connect the Raritan sensor packages to any of the four OUT ports on the hub. - An RJ-12 to RJ-45 adapter is required for connecting a DPX or DPX2 sensor package to the hub.
+- 1. Connect the DPX3-ENVHUB4 sensor hub to the PX using a standard network patch cable (CAT5e or higher). - a.
+Plug one end of the cable into the IN port (Port 1) of the hub. - Plug the other end of the cable into the RJ-45 SENSOR port of the PX. - Connect the Raritan sensor packages to any of the four OUT ports on the hub. - An RJ-12 to RJ-45 adapter is required for connecting a DPX or DPX2 sensor package to the hub.